-

 2) Clean the interior if necessary.
 The appropriate technique depends on what is going on.
 If appropriate we use everything from electrolytic rust removal to hard scrubbing to simple boiling.
 Often the spout needs some special attention with the right kind of brush.

 3) Touch up interior spout shape if necessary and appropriate.
 The most challenging part of a tetsubin to cast is the spout, and it is where casting errors most easily show up.
-During all but the later history of tetsubin production, Japan lacked the metallurgy to produce files that could work against iron.
-With a trained eye and experience with a hundred spouts, we can gently and sometimes significantly improve the pour of antique tetsubin.
+During all but the late history of tetsubin production, Japan lacked the metallurgy to produce files that could work against iron.
+With a trained eye and experience with a hundred spouts, we can gently and significantly improve the pour of antique tetsubin.
 We think their makers would be delighted to know our care and love for their craftwork, and would have done the same thing had they the technology.

-5) Miscellaneous aesthetic repairs: Polish to reveal any silver and gold details, straighten and sometimes replace lid button.
+4) Repair any cracks and holes.
+Cracks can often be repaired by boiling glutenous rice in the pot.
+The starch seeps into the crack and hardens under heat.
+There are more advanced techniques (for instance silver soldering) that we are working to learn as there are some amazing kettles to which we hope to give a new life (and amazing water qualities—think iron + silver) with these techniques.5) Miscellaneous aesthetic repairs: Polish to reveal any silver and gold details, and potentially re-plate any faded gold plating.
+Straighten and sometimes replace the lid button.
 Sometimes match a better lid to the kettle.
-The lid button is the most fragile part of the kettle and over decades or centuries buttons break and need to be replaced, or the lid needs to be replaced.
+The lid button is the most fragile part of the kettle and also the part that sees the most kinetic impact, and over decades or centuries buttons break and need to be replaced, or the lid needs to be replaced.
+This is one of several reasons you cannot trust lids to identify tetsubin makers.

 6) Season the tetsubin with tea.
 The traditional way is to boil sencha (Japanese green tea).
 The tannins in the leaves react with the iron to create ferric tannate on the surface of the iron, forming a natural antioxidant layer, protecting the kettle from rust.